microsoft/pxt-microbit/docs/projects/v2-cat-napping.md

 ## 11. Lychee's preferences @unplugged

 Does your home have a good sunbathing spot for Lychee?
-Compare the light and temperature levels you recorded for different areas around your house!
+Compare the light and temperature levels you record for different areas around your house!
 The sunniest and warmest spots will likely be her favorite ☀️😻

 ```package
 datalogger